orgilbatzaya/Cell_Society/README.md

 * Simulation specific parameters are hardcoded into our grid initialization rather than being read in from the XML file
 * Grid configurations are initialized randomly every time a new Grid object is created instead of reading the initial states for each cell from an XML file
+* WaTor.Cell method checkNeighbors() not functioning fully
+* Step button only works when animation is paused
+* Grid size cannot exceed 15 or the grid will cover the buttons

 Extra credit:

 ### Notes
+* See Known Bugs

 ### Impressions
+    Brooke: Connecting front and back end was much harder than I expected and took a lot longer.
+There where aspects of animating the grid that I never considered when first creating the GUI.

+    Orgil: "Abstraction is hard."

+    Amy: The project was very hard.
+All of the rules were very different, so we had a hard time making an abstract class.